 This amendment removes the provisions that force employers to allow employees time off for being an equality representative, and also force employers to pay for certain things for employees on that time off.

-Revised version of the amendment printed on 28 March 2025
+LORD SHARPE OF EPSOM LORD HUNT OF WIRRAL Revised version of the amendment printed on 28 March 2025 in relation to each sector of the economy.

 "Facility time: cost assessment